PalladioSimulator/Palladio-Core-PCM/Examples/PCM3.3_LinkingResourceTest/readme.txt

 * param.BYTESIZE is 1000
 * aString.BYTESIZE is 333

 The middleware can decide how to handle the size of the int array.
-At thi time, the default glassfish model creates an additional bytesize of 2 * NUMBER_OF_ELEMENTS.
+At this time, the default glassfish model creates an additional bytesize of 2 * NUMBER_OF_ELEMENTS.

 Thus, with the glassfish model, the network should be loaded with a demand of 1353.
 With the network throughput of 10, that is an actual demand of 135.3 plus the latency, which is 0.01, so 135.31 is the final network load.